Marissa honors injured teammate with conference win over Dupo

 "When the ball goes in the basket, you look pretty good," Degenhart said.

 Krause kick-started the early blitz with a 3-pointer for a 7-2 lead.
-Quigley followed with a short jumper and Smith convereted on a driving layup to push the lead to nine points.
+Quigley followed with a short jumper and Smith converted on a driving layup to push the lead to nine points.

-Middendorf then put together an old-fashioned 3-point play before Smith capped the run with a short jumper.
+Middendorf then put together an old-fashioned three-point play before Smith capped the run with a short jumper.

-Dupo stayed close behind the shooting Alexis Curtis and Maddie Esmon, who had 18 points each.
+Dupo stayed close behind the shooting of Alexis Curtis and Maddie Esmon, who had 18 points each.

 Curtis brought her team to within 47-41 on a bomb just 39 seconds into the final period.
 But Quigley and Krause helped the hosts regain the momentum with back-to-back baskets.
 Alexis Lewis keyed another comeback with a driving layup that chopped the deficit to 54-48 with 1:31 left.